 In the early phase of rehab, a therapist may elect to challenge a patient with one task at a time.
 However, most functional activities in everyday life occur with two or more tasks performed at once.
-Individuals with neurologic disorders, advanced age, muscle weakness, or cardiopulmonary compromise commonly have deficits in their ability to perform motor and cognitive dual-tasks.
-Dual-task (DT) training is defined as working on one task while simultaneously working on additional tasks (cognitive or motor).
+Individuals with neurologic disorders, advanced age, muscle weakness, or cardiopulmonary compromise commonly have deficits in their performance of motor and cognitive dual-tasks.
+Dual-tasking is defined as simultaneously performing two or more cognitive and/or motor tasks.
 DT training has been shown to offer the following therapeutic benefits:

 - In older adults, DT training can improve balance and walking speed resulting in reduced fall risk.
 (Varela-Vàsquez et al., 2020)

 - DT training in individuals with mild cognitive impairment, Parkinson’s disease, stroke, and multiple sclerosis has resulted in improved cognitive function, memory, physical performance, gait, and balance.
 (Pereira Olivia et al., 2020)

 OmniFlow® can be used for inspiratory and expiratory muscle training

 - Incorporate inspiratory muscle training (motor) while simultaneously performing Diamond Mine biofeedback activity (cognitive).

 - Utilize expiratory muscle training (motor) while simultaneously performing Sail Away or Pre-Historic Contest expiratory biofeedback activity (cognitive).

 - Combine rhythmical breathing exercise (motor) with simultaneous performance of Starry Road biofeedback activity (cognitive).

 OmniCycle® can be used for upper or lower extremity cycling therapeutic exercise

 - Use biofeedback programs (i.e., Soccer, Bar Graph, Porcupine, Symmetry Road) to engage cognition and problem-solving.